Local Integrating Organization (LIO) Current Priorities

 The Puget Sound Action Agenda is considered the “roadmap” for restoring the environmental health of Puget Sound by 2020, as it outlines regional strategies and specific actions that must be implemented over the next two years to stay on track toward recovery.
 First produced in 2008, the Action Agenda identifies priorities and opportunities for federal, state, local, tribal, and private entities to invest resources and coordinate recovery actions.
 The Puget Sound Action Agenda also serves as the Comprehensive Conservation and Management Plan, required by the U.S. Environmental Protection Agency for estuaries of national significance.

-The Puget Sound Partnership, the state agency that leads the region’s recovery efforts, coordinated the 2016 Action Agenda update.
+The Puget Sound Partnership, the state agency that leads the region’s recovery efforts, coordinated the 2018 Action Agenda update.
 The update focused on three Strategic Initiatives: (1) prevent pollution from stormwater runoff, (2) protect and restore habitat, and (3) recover shellfish beds.
-The Sno-Stilly LIO contributed to the 2016 update by submitting a list of local priority projects – called “near term actions,” or NTAs – aligned with the three Strategic Initiatives.
-The process PSP and the LIO's followed to develop the 2016 Near-Term Action is detailed here.
+The Sno-Stilly LIO contributed to the 2018 AA update by submitting a list of local priority projects – called “near term actions,” or NTAs – aligned with the three Strategic Initiatives, providing local context to the regional priority approaches as part of the AA development, and submitting comments on the draft AA.

 Five-Year Ecosystem Recovery Plan

 In March 2015, the U.S. Environmental Protection Agency, Region 10, announced a new funding distribution model for National Estuary Program (NEP) funds supporting Puget Sound recovery.
-The timeline for this model aligns with the 2016 Puget Sound Action Agenda update.
-Under the new funding model, funding streams for local projects will be consolidated through the LIOs and the LIOs are required to complete a Five-Year Ecosystem Recovery Plan for their local watersheds.
-The plans will guide improvements to local ecosystems as well as contribute to the overall recovery of Puget Sound.
-There will also be regional funding to support Near Term Actions (NTAs) that address habitat, stormwater and shellfish.
+The timeline for this model aligned with the 2016 Puget Sound Action Agenda update.
+Under the model, funding streams for local projects were consolidated through the LIOs and the LIOs were required to complete a Five-Year Ecosystem Recovery Plan for their local watersheds.
+The plans guide improvements to local ecosystems as well as contribute to the overall recovery of Puget Sound.
+There is also regional funding to support Near Term Actions (NTAs) that address habitat, stormwater and shellfish.

-The Snohomish Stillaguamish LIO submitted their Final Ecosystem Recovery Plan to Puget Sound Partnership on June 30, 2017.
+The Snohomish-Stillaguamish LIO submitted their Final Ecosystem Recovery Plan (PDF) to Puget Sound Partnership on June 30, 2017.